Return to the BUILD

 The Allen screw is left accessible so you can readjust the elbow stiffness at any time:

 I am beyond excited that we have completed the right arm!
 It has quite a bit of adjustment, so I can see a lot of posing possibilities.
 Soon we will have to do it all over again for the left arm, but that is for another issue.
 The Left Shoulder was not used, but keep it nearby for the next issue.
-It and the washers are metal, but the rest of the parts are plastic.
-Finally, keep the Allen key safe as it will be needed again.
+Finally, keep the Allen key safe as it will often be needed again.